 He does quick costume changes and acts out the role of each of the famous characters — from Tiny Tim to Scrooge — and is so entertaining.
 His show begins at 1 p.m. in the garden outside of The Grapevine.
 (Parents, that means you can enjoy sipping on a glass of wine while the kids take in the show.)

 Photos with Cowboy Kringle

-Once you've watched the show and are full of wine you probably won't want to wander too far off.
+Once you've watched the show and are full of wine, you probably won't want to wander too far off.
 I suggest letting the kids have their pictures taken with Cowboy Kringle.
-He'll be conveniently set up for photos in the breezeway right next door to The Grapevine.
-The photos aren't very expensive, and you'll receive a flash drive so you'll be able to take them home with you on the spot.
+Look for him in the breezeway right next door to The Grapevine.
+The photos aren't very expensive, and you'll receive a flash drive to take them home immediately.

 Sightseeing & Shopping

-You'll probably want to spend some time after that just walking around to enjoy the sights and perhaps do a little Christmas shopping at a few of the amazing stores in town!
+Next, stroll around town to enjoy the sights and perhaps do a little Christmas shopping at a few of the amazing stores in town!
 You can pick up a wide variety of unique gifts for almost anyone on your list in Gruene.

-I love this antique red truck for sale inside Rusty Bugs and could just picture it parked under a Christmas tree with presents tucked in the back.
+I love this antique red truck for sale inside Rusty Bugs & Roosters!
+Can't you picture it parked under a Christmas tree with presents tucked in the back?
 (It's about 3 feet long, although you can't really tell by the photo.
 Also, the majority of the items in this store are nowhere near this costly.)